SteeltoeOSS/Documentation/api/v3/discovery/initialize-discovery-client.md

         app.UseStaticFiles();
         app.UseMvc();

-        // Use the Steeltoe Discovery Client service app.UseDiscoveryClient();
+        // Activate the Steeltoe Discovery Client service background thread
+        // This line is not needed for Steeltoe 3.1.0 and above app.UseDiscoveryClient();
     }
     ...